workarea-commerce/workarea/docs/source/articles/javascript-reference-documentation.html.md

 # JavaScript Reference Documentation

-Workarea JavaScripts are documented with [JSDoc](http://usejsdoc.org/) comments.
-You can generate HTML documentation (among other formats) using a variety of tools designed to parse JSDoc comments, including the `jsdoc` tool itself.
+Workarea's JavaScript code is documented with [ESDoc](http://esdoc.org/) comments.
+You can generate HTML documentation (among other formats) using a variety of tools designed to parse JSDoc comments, including the `esdoc` tool itself.

 ## Installing JSDoc

-Install `jsdoc` or a similar tool using [npm](https://www.npmjs.com/).
+Install `esdoc` or a similar tool:

 ```
-npm install -g jsdoc
+yarn add esdoc
 ```

 ## Generating Documentation for Installed Gems